min-zzy/Natural-Language-Processing/README.md

 - A feed-forward neural network with word embeddings and context window.
 - Experimentation with different context window sizes and feature engineering.

-## Assignment 2: Pretrained Language Models
+## Project 2: Pretrained Language Models

 This assignment explores the use of BERT and GPT-2 pretrained language models for downstream tasks.